If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 If you are an outdoors person, you can practice your bushcraft skills by rigging up a tarp to cover your grill and provide shelter for you from the rain.

-A typical ridgeline tarp setup will provide a peek at the tarp roof and direct the smoke out either side of the tarp.
+A typical ridgeline tarp setup will provide a peek at the tarp roof and direct the smoke and carbon monoxide out either side of the tarp.

 Be sure to erect the tarp at a comfortable height for you to stand under and to ensure it will not be damaged or set on fire from the heat of the grill or any errant embers!